creacore-team/event-ts/README.md

 * `eventCtor`

-    Is the class name of you event (this is actually the constructor of you event class - after the application of the decorator event).
-This determine the event to which you subscribe
+    The class name of you event (this is actually the constructor of you event class - after the application of the decorator event).
+This determines the event to which you subscribe.

 * `callback`

-    Is a callback function call each time your event is dispatched.
-It take as argument an instance of the Event class youre listening whith three parameters addition :
+    Function that is called each time your event is dispatched.
+It take as argument an instance of the Event class you are listening to with three additional parameters :

     * `emitter` : Object